m3gang4o/stockPrediction/README.md

 # 📈 Stock Price Prediction using Machine Learning in Python

 This project aims to predict stock prices using various **machine learning techniques** in Python.
 By leveraging **historical stock data**, we analyze trends and make predictions using models like **Linear Regression, LSTM, and Random Forest**.
+This was a personal project that I completed while researching for machine learning projects!

 ## **🔍 Overview**
 Stock price prediction is a crucial problem in finance and trading.
 The objective of this project is to build a **machine learning model** that can forecast stock prices based on historical data.